Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Introduction

 \section{Introduction}

 Even a perfectly isolated quantum system inherently interacts with the electromagnetic vacuum~\cite{Cohen1998,Breuer2007}.
 The seminal work of Weisskopf and Wigner in the 1930s established that an isolated discrete state undergoes exponential decay into a continuum~\cite{Weisskopf1930}.
-Nevertheless, coherent superpositions of the discrete state and the continuum can form dressed bound states, whose energies and multiplicities are strongly influenced by the environmental properties~\cite{Miyamoto2005,Bulgakov2007,Cui2018}.
-While conventional bound states are characterized by discrete eigenvalues separated from the continuum spectrum, the counterintuitive phenomenon of bound states in the continuum (BICs) demonstrates that robust localization can persist within a continuum, a feature which has been observed in diverse physical platforms~\cite{Hsu2016}.
-Both conventional bound states and BICs, spanning the total Hilbert space, have enabled a variety of applications, such as protecting quantum entanglement~\cite{Bellomo2008,Lazarou2012,Facchi2016,Behzadi2018}, designing vortex lasers~\cite{Huang2020}, generating high harmonics~\cite{Koshelev2019,Koshelev2020}, enhancing sensing protocols~\cite{Liu2017}, and storing energy in quantum batteries~\cite{Song2024,Lu2025}.
+Nevertheless, coherent superpositions of discrete states and the continuum can form dressed bound states outside the continuum (BOCs), whose number and energies are strongly influenced by the environmental properties~\cite{Miyamoto2005,Bulgakov2007,Cui2018}.
+Distinct from these conventional BOCs, the counterintuitive phenomenon of bound states in the continuum (BICs) demonstrates that robust localization can persist within a continuum, a feature that has been observed across diverse physical platforms~\cite{Hsu2016}.
+Both BOCs and BICs, spanning the total Hilbert space, have enabled a variety of applications, such as protecting quantum entanglement~\cite{Bellomo2008,Lazarou2012,Facchi2016,Behzadi2018}, designing vortex lasers~\cite{Huang2020}, generating high harmonics~\cite{Koshelev2019,Koshelev2020}, enhancing sensing protocols~\cite{Liu2017}, and storing energy in quantum batteries~\cite{Song2024,Lu2025}.
 Beyond bound-state physics, the dynamics of open quantum systems constitutes a distinct and active frontier of research.
 Recent decades have witnessed significant advances in understanding diverse dynamical phenomena, which often emerge from the intricate interplay between system-environment coupling and structured reservoirs.
-Prominent examples include fractional decay~\cite{Longhi2007}, dynamical phase transitions~\cite{Liang2025,Castillo2025}, non-Markovian decoherence~\cite{Sinayskiy2009,Gonzalez2017,Shen2019,Burgess2022}, and superradiant/subradiant emission of multiple emitters~\cite{Bin2022,Asselie2022,Cardenas2023,Masson2024,Han2024,Chu2025}.
+Prominent examples include fractional decay~\cite{Longhi2007}, dynamical phase transitions~\cite{Liang2025,Castillo2025}, non-Markovian decoherence~\cite{Sinayskiy2009,Gonzalez2017,Shen2019,Burgess2022}, and superradiant or subradiant emission of multiple emitters~\cite{Bin2022,Asselie2022,Cardenas2023,Masson2024,Han2024,Chu2025}.
 Understanding these rich dynamical features is crucial for controlling quantum coherence, designing novel photonic devices, and exploring fundamental limits in quantum thermodynamics.